Cristo Romero

-Cristo Jesús Romero Gómez (born 30 April 2000), simply known as Cristo, is a Spanish footballer who plays for CF Intercity as a left back.
+Cristo Jesús Romero Gómez (born 30 April 2000) is a Spanish footballer who plays as a left back for Murcia.

 Club career

-Cristo was born in Algeciras, Cádiz, Andalusia, and represented Málaga CF as a youth.
+Romero was born in Algeciras, Cádiz, Andalusia, and represented Málaga CF as a youth.
 He made his senior debut with the reserves on 25 August 2019, starting in a 4–0 Tercera División away routing of Alhaurín de la Torre CF.

-Cristo made his first team debut on 12 October 2019, starting in a 1–2 home loss against Cádiz CF in the Segunda División championship.
+Romero made his first team debut on 12 October 2019, starting in a 1–2 home loss against Cádiz CF in the Segunda División championship.
 The following 17 August, he renewed his contract until 2023.

-On 8 August 2021, Cristo moved to Real Sociedad on a one-year loan deal, with a buyout clause.
+On 8 August 2021, Romero moved to Real Sociedad on a one-year loan deal, with a buyout clause.
 Initially assigned to the reserves also in the second division, he made his first team debut for the Txuri-urdin on 16 September by coming on as a late substitute for Joseba Zaldúa in a 2–2 away draw against PSV Eindhoven, for the season's UEFA Europa League.

+On 25 July 2022, Romero signed a two-year contract with Primera Federación side CF Intercity.
+On 16 July 2024, he moved to fellow league team Villarreal CF B on a one-year deal.
+On 5 July 2025, he joined Murcia, also in Primera Federación.